EnochTagoe1/project-front-end-portfolio/proposal.md

-The purpose of this project will be to build a pictographic dictionary for kids to improve their vocabulary.("WhatsTheWord"?)
+The purpose of this project will be to build a pictographic dictionary for kids to improve their vocabulary: ("WhatsTheWord"?)

+The project API link is https://api.dictionaryapi.dev/api/v2/entries/en/

 User Stories:
 - //A user can create an account so they can take advantage of additional features.